 - Sinister Shades: He uses them because he's blind or rather, because he's faking.
-It works very well until Apollo perceives him rolling his eyes after Lamiroir lied for him in a testimony.
+It works very well until Apollo perceives him glancing over at Lamorir after she lied for him in a testimony.

 - What Happened to the Mouse?: He is absent in the credits.
 Even Lamiroir (aka.
 Thalassa Gramaryre) makes no mention of him.
 It is, however, implied at the end of the third case that he will go to prison for smuggling cocoons.

 - When She Smiles: Well, Gender Inverted Example: After his glasses are taken off, he finally smiles.

 - You Can't Go Home Again: In regards to Borginia, since he committed cocoon smuggling, which is punishable by death there.

 A singer who hails from the nation of Borginia.
 She was named by her manager as the sole witness to his murder.
 See Ace Attorney: Troupe Gramarye for more information.